-12.1.05 Building Types & Building Frontage Types.
+12.1.05 Building Types & Frontage Types.

-- 1. Building types are applied in certain Redevelopment Zoning Districts.
+- 1. Building Types are required in Redevelopment Zoning Districts.
 The following Building Types shall be incorporated or modified for use in Redevelopment Zoning Districts: - a.
-A shopfront building has ground-floor space immediately adjoining the sidewalk that can accommodate business uses with doors and large windows facing the sidewalk. - b.
-A mixed-use building has multiple tenants or occupancies and may contain residences, lodging and/or businesses to the extent allowed in the Subdistrict.
+A Shopfront Building has ground-floor space immediately adjoining the sidewalk that can accommodate business uses with doors and large windows facing the sidewalk. - b.
+A Mixed-use Building has multiple tenants or occupancies and may contain residences, lodging and/or businesses to the extent permitted in the Subdistrict.
 Mixed-use buildings may have a shop frontage on the ground floor. - c.
-An office building has a one or more commercial tenants, occupancies, or businesses.
+An Office Building has a one or more commercial tenants, occupancies, or businesses.
 An office building may have a shop frontage on the ground floor. - d.
-An apartment building contains multiple residences above and/or beside each other in a building that occupies most of its lot width and is placed close to the sidewalk.
-Off-street parking is provided to the side or rear. - e.
-A townhouse is a building with common walls on one or both sides and often a private garden to the rear.
-Service and parking access are from the rear. - f.
-A live/work building consists of commercial and residential functions.
-It is intended to be occupied by a business operator who lives in the same structure that contains the commercial activities or industry. - g.
-A side yard house is a detached building that occupies one side of the lot adjacent to an open space which runs from the front yard to the rear yard.
-This Building Type is often delivered in a series of multiple side yard type houses. - h.
-A cottage is a detached building with a small front yard often located on a narrow lot.
-Parking can be accommodated with on-street parking, a driveway, or detached garage to the rear. - i.
-A cottage court or a pocket neighborhood is a series of small detached houses arranged around a common open space.
-Homes may share other common amenities likes storage and parking areas.
-Parking can be accommodated on street and in parking lot to the rear. - j.
-A duplex is an attached building with one common wall that separates two dwelling units within a single lot.
-Duplexes can be designed to blend in with detached single family houses. - k.
-A all yard house has yards on all sides and may contain accessory structures toward rear. - l.
-An outbuilding is an accessory building, usually located toward the rear of the same lot as a Principal Building, and is sometimes connected to the Principal Building. - m.
-An industrial building will vary in scale depending on its intended use.
+An Apartment Building contains multiple residences above or beside each other in a building that occupies most of its lot width and is placed close to the sidewalk.
+Offstreet parking is provided to the side or rear. - e.
+A Courtyard Building accommodates multiple dwellings or businesses arranged around and fronting on a central green that may be partially or wholly open to the street. - f.
+A Townhouse is a building with common walls on one or both sides and often has a private garden to the rear.
+Service and parking access are from the rear. - g.
+A Live/Work Building consists of commercial and residential uses.
+It is intended to be occupied by a business operator who lives in the same structure that contains the commercial activities or industry. - h.
+A Side Yard House is a detached building that occupies one side of the lot adjacent to an open space which runs from the front yard to the rear yard.
+This Building Type is often delivered in a series of multiple side yard house types. - i.
+A Cottage is a detached building with a small front yard often located on a narrow lot.
+Parking can be accommodated with on-street parking, a driveway, or detached garage to the rear. - j.
+A Cottage Court is a series of small detached houses arranged around a common open space.
+Homes may share other common amenities like storage and parking areas.
+Parking can be accommodated on-street and in a parking lot to the rear. - k.
+A Duplex is an attached building with one common wall that separates two dwelling units within a single lot.
+Duplexes can be designed to blend in with detached single family houses. - 1.
+An All Yard House has yards on all sides and may contain accessory structures toward the rear - m.
+An Outbuilding is an accessory building, usually located toward the rear of the same lot as a Principal Building, and is sometimes connected to the Principal Building.
+Outbuildings may include a garage, shed, workshop, or an accessory dwelling unit. - n.
+An Industrial Building will vary in scale depending on its intended use.
 Some commercial uses may be permitted, but its primary focus is industrial.
 Parking and loading shall be accommodated in Alleys or Secondary Streets whenever possible.